-Repeated measures analysis of variance is almost the same as the simple multivariate design, because in both techniques, the same groups are measured repeatedly.
+Repeated measures analysis of variance is almost the same as the simple multivariate design because, in both techniques, the same groups are measured repeatedly.
 Nevertheless, in repeated measures ANOVA, the same attribute is tested with a different condition.
 For instance, heart rate (“heart rate” is the attribute) is measured over “time” (“time” is the condition).
-In simple multivariate concept, it is the attribute that changes.
+In a simple multivariate concept, it is the attribute that changes.
 For instance, a study could measure the heart rate, respiration rate, and blood pressure over time.

 The importance of repeated measures ANOVA

 - When data is collected from the same group of individuals over a given period of time, individual differences are reduced

 - The technique is more powerful because the size of the sample is not divided between different groups

 - Testing is more economical because the same participants are used over and over

 Repeated measures ANOVA assumptionsThe results obtained from a repeated measures ANOVA test are effective only if the following assumptions are not violated:

 - There must be one dependent variable and one independent variable

 - The dependent variable is continuous on a ratio scale or an interval scale

 - The independent variable is categorical, either on the ordinal scale or on the nominal scale